hellpig/minesweeper-puzzle-generator/README.md

 What I call Minesweeper *puzzles* have all numbers exposed before any clicks.
 There is one unique solution.
 Some would call these Tentaizu puzzles.

 Unlike the best quality puzzles I've seen so far, found at [https://www.puzzle-minesweeper.com/](https://www.puzzle-minesweeper.com/), my code generates the hardest possible puzzles.
 This website's easy puzzles can be solved with purely one-number-at-a-time logic, and the rest of their puzzles can be solved with the addition of two-numbers-at-a-time logic.
-Unlike them, on top of a solver that knows this logic, I have a recursive (brute-force) algorithm that makes smart guesses before trying the less smart ones, allowing me to generate the hardest possible puzzles.
+Unlike them, on top of a solver that knows this logic, I have a recursive (brute-force) algorithm that makes smart guesses before trying the less smart ones, allowing me to generate the hardest possible puzzles with the lowest runtime.

 Generator notes...
 * The difficulty can be selected between [https://www.puzzle-minesweeper.com/](https://www.puzzle-minesweeper.com/)'s easy, their hard, and the actual hardest possible.
 The actual difficulty is displayed if the target difficulty was not reached.
 The above tiny puzzle is harder than the website's hard.
 * Any rectangular puzzle size can be chosen.
 * To prevent a human solver from having to count flags, the flag count varies.
-There is a 25% random chance of each square being a flag, and the code redoes all the flags if the resulting could has a 5% deviation from 25%.
+There is a 25% random chance of each square being a flag, and the code redoes all the flags if the result has a 5% deviation from 25%.
 These percentages can easily be changed.
 * The random seed, the puzzle, and the SHA-256 hash of the solution are among the outputs.
 * The code simply removes numbers from the puzzle in a predefined shuffled order and puts any back if removing them causes the puzzle to end up with more than 1 solution.
 All of the resulting puzzles have 1 unique solution.
 * A 50×50 puzzle of the hardest difficulty should be generated in the range from a couple minutes to a couple days.
 For large puzzles like this, the exponential nature of the recursive search allows for much variability in runtime!
 In the code, there is a commented-out breadth-first search that attempted to speed things up (it slowed things down), but it might still be useful to split my hardest difficulty levels into two different levels.
 An advantage of the breadth-first search is that it is closer to how a human would solve a puzzle.
 Though I would be very cautious in trying to differentiate between types of guessing (brute forcing) before all other non-guessing logic has been implemented.